 Price: $29.98 USD

-Please contact us for more order information or for discounts for bulk orders or for discounts for educational institutions.
+Please contact us to order using PayPal or for discounts for bulk orders.

 This book lays out a dressage training system that begins with breaking the colts and continues all the way up to the Airs Above the Ground of the High School.
 Proven methods to put the horse in perfect balance under the rider are outlined in this book, as well as how to use jumping to unlock the power in the hindquarters.
 Seeger also explains how horses that are not suited to dressage can be made serviceable for the cavalry, hunt-riding, etc.